xando/django-rocket-engine/docs/index.rst

   * seamless BlobStorage backend.

-The project is still in an experimental stage, being more like prof-of-concept.
+The project is still in the experimental stage, being more like proof-of-concept.
 Source code can be found on `github <https://github.com/xando/django-rocket-engine>`_.

 This project was inspired by the work of Waldemar Kornewald and Thomas Wanschik